carrot-kpi/monorepo/README.md

   the underlying protocol.
 - `@carrot-kpi/subgraph`: The official implementation of the Carrot KPI subgraph.
-Carrot is built to work even without a subgraph, but in order to make the experience snappier, a subgraph implementatino is provided too.
+Carrot is built to work even without a subgraph, but in order to make the experience snappier, a subgraph implementation is provided too.
 - `@carrot-kpi/ui`: a React implementation of the Carrot design system.
 Built with Typescript and documented with Storybook.
 The library is used extensively in the frontend to implement the various UI components.